 Frequently, the issue has less to do with the financials and more to do with inadequate financial interpretation.
 Accountants aren’t magicians.
 Poor execution and business practices will lead to poor financials.
-Lack of communication with the internal accounting team along with a lack of monitoring are the most common reason owners are “surprised” each month by financial results.
+Lack of communication with the internal accounting team, along with a lack of monitoring, are the most common reasons owners are “surprised” each month by financial results.

-In this blog, we’ll discuss top tips to determine whether it’s operations or accountant that are at the center of your finance issues.
+In this blog, we’ll discuss five ways to determine whether it’s operations or accountants that are at the center of your finance issues.

 Cash Flow Reports